Ido-Saroka/Postgres/Security/README.md

 ## 4. **Schema & Object Security**

 - **Use Separate Schemas for Different Privileges**:
-  - Store end-user tables/functions in a dedicated schema (not `public`).
+  - Store end-user tables/functions in a dedicated schemas (not `public`).
 - **Define Default Search Paths**:
   - Set the default search path to include only the necessary schemas.
 - **Restrict Function Access**: